There is no such thing as a guru. A teacher is just like you. I am just like you.

 What I really noticed when I started practising Integral Yoga seriously, was firstly the lack of relax time I had in an average day.
 At the start of a session, we usually do a 30-minute meditation, and at the end of every session a minimum 10-minute relaxation to feel the work we’ve done in our bodies and experience a state of no-mind.
 This was foreign to me, and I was a young adult with little to no real responsibilities.
 My body was tense and areas of my body blocked, stiff, painful, but to look at me, I was in normal health like everyone else.
 But when you start this process, you begin to wake up.

 Some now-so-obvious realisations come to you: I am not truly healthy, my body doesn’t really relax.
 My mind never relaxes.
 I rarely feel or pay attention to my own body.
 I so often ignore the needs of my body for more immediate, functional needs I have on a daily basis.
-Within me are deep-rooted mostly beliefs that dictate my entire life.
+Within me are deep-rooted unquestioned beliefs that dictate my entire life.
 My mind never stops berating.
 My mind never stops flicking between kind and cruel, happy and sad, weak and strong, comfortable and uncomfortable, active and passive, unsettled and settled, open and closed . . . extreme polarities.

 My mind dominates everything I do, and I am totally blind to it.